TekuConcept/math4610/modules/doc/sub_vector.md

 **Usage/Example:**

-Code can be written to find the vector's norm:
+Code can be written to find the difference of two vectors:

     auto difference = math4610::subtract<double>(
         { 1, 2, 3, 4, 5 },